-For over 15 years, Chris Koller has delivered experienced counseling and representation in court and arbitration proceedings in employment law, commercial litigation, professional liability, workers’ compensation, and construction and contract litigation.
-Chris focuses his current practice on employment litigation and arbitration of restrictive covenants, trade secrets, employee raiding, unfair competition, discrimination, wrongful termination, defamation, wage and hour law, and incentive compensation.
+Throughout his career, Christopher Koller has delivered experienced counseling and representation in court and arbitration proceedings to organizations and individuals in employment law, commercial litigation, professional liability, workers’ compensation, and construction and contract litigation.
+Christopher focuses his current practice on employment litigation and arbitration of restrictive covenants, trade secrets, employee raiding, unfair competition, discrimination, wrongful termination, defamation, wage and hour law, and incentive compensation.

-Chris has obtained injunctions enforcing non-solicitation agreements and protecting confidential client information, and has recovered trade secret and proprietary information in federal and state courts throughout the country, including courts in PA, NJ, NY, DC, OH, ME, KY, MO, NC, NV, AZ, and FL.
-Outside of the courtroom, he counsels employers regarding enterprise-wide personnel and business initiatives, employment agreements, terminations and reduction in force, internal investigations, compliance, and privacy matters.
+Christopher has obtained injunctions enforcing non-solicitation agreements and protecting confidential client information, and has recovered trade secret and proprietary information in federal and state courts throughout the country.
+He also advises organizations and individuals how to avoid litigation when transitioning to a new employer, and defends actions brought by a former employer.
+Outside of the courtroom, he provides counsel regarding enterprise-wide personnel and business initiatives, employment agreements, terminations and reduction in force, internal investigations, compliance, and privacy matters, as well as management and employee training.

-Before entering private practice, Chris served for two years as a staff attorney for the United States Court of Appeals for the Third Circuit.
-While in law school, Chris also served as a legal intern for the Honorable Ricardo C. Jackson, Philadelphia Court of Common Pleas, and as a legal intern for the Philadelphia District Attorney’s Office.
-Chris also excelled as a teaching assistant for Temple University’s nationally acclaimed Trial Advocacy Program, and as a teaching assistant for Temple’s top-ranked Legal Research and Writing program.
+Before entering private practice, Christopher served for two years as a staff attorney for the United States Court of Appeals for the Third Circuit.
+While in law school, Christopher also served as a legal intern for the Honorable Ricardo C. Jackson, Philadelphia Court of Common Pleas, and as a legal intern for the Philadelphia District Attorney’s Office.
+Christopher also excelled as a teaching assistant for Temple University’s nationally acclaimed Trial Advocacy Program, and as a teaching assistant for Temple’s top-ranked Legal Research and Writing program.

 Speaking Engagements